How to Fix Docker Container Not Starting: Common Issues and Solutions

 File Permission and User Issues

-Many modern Docker images run as a non-root user for security purposes.
-If your application writes to a directory that the container user does not own, the process will crash on startup.
+Many modern images run as non-root for security.
+If the app tries to write to a directory the container user doesn't own, it crashes on startup.

 How to fix it: